 “Ah, no, I’m at my job as a video distribution officer.”

 “Video distribution officer?
-So you have not become a fisherman?”
+So, you have not become a fisherman, then?”

-“I’m doing that too, but I used up my clay allotment and am taking a break for a little while.
+“I’m doing that too, but I used up my clay allotment and am taking a break for the time being.
 So...”

 “Make-work?
 Really.
 I happen to very much enjoy my distribution work.
 It’s fun digging up interesting old articles and showing them to other people.
 They’re delighted with them.
-Are you saying my doing this is a bad thing?”
+Are you saying my work here is a bad thing?”

 “No, not at all.
-There is nothing bad nor wrong about it—only, it is something a fisherman should probably not be doing.”
+That work is neither bad nor wrong—only, it is probably not the manner of work a fisherman should be engaged with.”

+“Meeting?”
 He disappeared.
 Terra absentmindedly stared at her left hand.
-She hadn’t been given much time, as it was already past nine.
-The coworker seated next to her, Makia, had watched all of it.
+She hadn’t been given much time, as it was already after nine.
+The coworker seated next to her, Makia, had watched the whole thing.

 “Tell-Tale, what was that about just now?”

 “Who knows.
-Something like...a bid to deceive me and take my pillar boat away with a convoluted argument, just like a swindler would?”
+Something like... a bid to deceive me and take my pillar boat away with a convoluted argument, like a bunch of swindlers?”

 “Well, uh...”

-Although they’d worked together for six years, the four year gap between the two made Makia something more like a half-superior, so their relationship wasn’t close.
-Terra felt that if she talked about boarding her pillar boat while unmarried, and with another woman to boot, she’d only get laughed at.
-So, thankfully, she had managed to escape that conversation.
+Although they’d worked together for six years, the four-year gap between the two made Makia something more like a half-superior, so their relationship wasn’t close.
+Terra felt that if they talked about her boarding the pillar boat while unmarried—and with another woman to boot—she’d only get laughed at.
+So, she was thankful she had managed to escape that conversation.

-“Ooh, this seems promising,” he said looking up to Terra in admiration.
-He puffed out his chest and began to lead her.
+Mr. Dishcrash had a memorable personality.
+He was a thin man with good posture, soft sideburns resembling cream puffs, and narrow eyes that which seemed to smile at first glance.
+“Ooh, this seems promising,” he said, looking up at Terra in admiration.
+He puffed out his chest and began to guide her.

-A shaft descended from the Year 10 Ring, near the inside circumference of the donut-shaped Idaho, towards the outside circumference.
-There, in the Year 250 Ring, the current Council of Elders had established an office partitioned with precious, shiny chrome.
+A shaft descended from the Year 10 Ring, near the inner circumference of the donut-shaped Idaho, towards the outer circumference.
+There, in the Year 250 Ring, the current Council of Elders had established an office partitioned off with shiny, precious chrome.

-Terra was brought to a place that seemed to be a small waiting room.
+Terra was brought to what seemed to be a small waiting room.
 Like a kid waiting for a staff member, she sat quietly on the sofa and tapped her fingertips in boredom.
-She wondered why the downcast figure next to her wore simple fishing pants resembling those of an inboard plumber, and an old-fashioned hat like the ones Terra had seen in old books.
+She wondered why the downcast figure next to her wore an inboard plumber's simple fishing pants and an old-fashioned hat like the ones Terra saw in ancient books.

-For a moment, Terra stared absentmindedly, unable to place who it was.
-The small figure looked at her and spoke up.
+Terra stared absentmindedly for a moment, trying to place where she'd seen this person.
+The small figure looked over at her and spoke up.
 “Terra-san?”
-Silver hair flowed out as she removed her hat.
-A familiar face appeared; it was the girl she had separated from the morning of the day before.
+Silver hair spilled out as she doffed her hat.
+A familiar face appeared; it was the girl she had parted with the morning earlier.

 “D—Die-san, what are you doing here?”
 Terra said, slightly surprised by Diode’s disguise.